grew-nlp/grew_doc/content/grewpy/graph.md

 g1 = Graph(g1_str)
 ```

-A graph can be built from its CoNLL data.
+A graph can also be built from CoNLL data.

 ```python_alt
 g2_conll = """# sent_id = en_partut-ud-202